In today's post, we switch from looking at the three edge styles that work best in small kitchens to the three that work best in large ones.

 Custom Designs

 A custom design in a large kitchen is often used to overemphasize an edge or display creativity and is usually made by gluing two or more slabs of material together.
 For example, one popular custom design is the double triple waterfall in which two thick slabs of material, one smaller in width than the other cut to the same shape with triple edges, are glued together to make the counter thicker and the waterfall edge longer.
 Another popular design is the custom inlay edge.
-Whether you choose laminate or stone, a professional countertop installer can cut and inset a complementary different colored material in geometric shapes such as diamonds, rectangles or patterns into the counter edge.
+Whether you choose laminate or stone, a professional countertop installer can cut and insert complementary colors in geometric shapes such as diamonds, rectangles or patterns into the counter edge.

 As with small kitchens, you should always consult with a countertop specialist to determine the best edge for your large kitchen.
 Decorative edging can be very expensive depending on the material and design.
 Working with a specialist can help save you from making a costly design mistake.